zpc48/test/README.md

 $ cp $GOPATH/src/github.com/HcashOrg/hcashd/sample-hcashd.conf ~/.hcashd/hcashd.conf
 $ cp $GOPATH/src/github.com/HcashOrg/hcashwallet/sample-hcashwallet.conf ~/.hcashwallet/hcashwallet.conf
 ```
-After copy the sample configuration file to working directory, you need to update your rpc_username and password.
-In addtion, If you want to participate the PoS consensus process, you need to set following parameters in your hcashwallet.conf.
+After copy the sample configuration file to working directory, you need to update your RPC username and password.
+In addtion, if you want to participate the PoS consensus process, you need to purchase ticket and set the following parameter in your hcashwallet.conf.
 ```
 enablevoting=1
 ```